-The original program has a cap of 1,800 applicants which is expected to be reached in 2020.
+The original program has a cap of 1,800 applicants.
 The Maltese government will likely extend the program, but the expectation is they will modify the financial requirements.
 It could be they reduce the donation part to compete better with Cyprus while offsetting that with an increase on investment side.
 Or, they could simply increase the number of applicants allowed under the current program.